cesiztel/learning-roadmap/README.md

 ## September 2022

-🦾 Goals for programming: Learn Python

-# Topics

-## Computer Science foundations

-### Programming

-I decided go over coding fundamentals and prepare myself like if I have to do a coding interviews.
-I do not have a coding interview ahead, so I can slow my learning down and stop in concepts that I think are really important to learn and understand deeply.
-Other of my goals is try to explain coding concepts in plain words.
-Being aware of my limitations for the abstract thinking I want to make myself the way to improve this aspect describing computer science concepts in really simple way or at least as simple as possible.
-I want to obtain a better understanding of certain concepts and I believe that when you understand a concept truly sticks in your memory more time.

-## September 2022

 ### Goal: Learn Python, from novice to practioner

 - [ ] Read and practice entire book: [Python Crash Course](https://www.amazon.com/Python-Crash-Course-2nd-Edition/dp/1593279280)